IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Let's examine how to expose an action able to generate Fibonacci numbers as a REST API.

-Therefore, let's first have a look at the action (snippet 15) itself:
+Therefore, let's first have a look at the action itself:
 It's a relatively simple action that generates numbers in a Fibonacci sequence, where every number after the first two is the sum of the two preceding values.
 When invoking this action from the command line, you specify a `num` parameter (for the n-th place in the sequence), and it will return the value, the complete sequence, and the number of recursive invocations of the Fibonacci method:

 ```javascript